bobby-didcoding/drf_course/steps/module_4.md

 ## Steps/Commands
 >Note: Please 'cd' into the root directory and fire up your virtual environment!

-In the last module, we built a '/contact/' end point for uses to get in touch with us.
+In the last module, we built a '/contact/' end point for users to get in touch with us.
 It seems to work okay but let's double down on testing.
 In this module, we will write some unit tests to test our new endpoint.

-DRF comes with a built in APIClient to

 1) Unit tests - Copy the following code into /core/tests.py
 ```